PedalCMS/pedalcms/plugin/readme.txt

 1. Download `pedalcms.zip` from your account
 2. Extract the `pedalcms` directory on your computer
 3. Upload the `pedalcms` directory to the plugins directory of your WordPress install (usually `/wp-content/plugins/`)
-4. Activate Invisible Us: Program Marketing Essentials from the Plugins dashboard
+4. Activate Pedal CMS from the Plugins dashboard